 Tools and features

 The first and simplest question to ask about your demand generation software is, “What can it do?”
 Remember that each business is different.
-Some features may be invaluable to an organization while others might be a waste of money.
+Some features may be invaluable to an organisation while others might be a waste of money.
 Take note of how well each software’s arsenal of tools fits into your demand generation plan.

 Ease of integration